University of North Texas Health Science Center-Texas College of Osteopathic Medicine - UNTHSC-TCOM

 Curricular Offerings

-skills including communication, interviewing, physical exam, osteopathic manipulative medicine, documentation of clinical encounters, oral presentations, point-of-care ultrasound, and other procedural skills.
+The Medical Practice courses allow students to learn and apply essential skills including communication, interviewing, physical exam, osteopathic manipulative medicine, documentation of clinical encounters, oral presentations, point-of-care ultrasound, and other procedural skills.

 After successful completion of the pre-clinical curriculum, students continue with the clinical phase (years 3 and 4).
 During the clinical phase students complete multiple core rotations, required rotations, electives, a patient safety course, and professional identity and health system practice courses.
-Students are provided an opportunity to further develop and demonstrate competency in medical knowledge, patient care, communication, professionalism, practice-based learning, systems-based practice, and osteopathic principles and practice/osteopathic manipulative treatment in a wide variety of clinical specialties and environments.
+Students are provided with an opportunity to further develop and demonstrate competency in medical knowledge, patient care, communication, professionalism, practice-based learning, systems-based practice, and osteopathic principles and practice/osteopathic manipulative treatment in a wide variety of clinical specialties and environments.

 Preparatory/Postbaccalaureate Programs Offered

-A one-year Master of Science Degree program offered by the School of Biomedical Sciences.
+A Master of Science Degree program offered by the School of Biomedical Sciences.
 The program features basic science courses in biochemistry, cell biology, immunology, histology, anatomy, physiology, and pharmacology.
 The program also has a MCAT prep course.

 Special Programs